HOW BELIEFS FORM – PART 2

 A radical theory of belief formation

-The answer was presented by the prominent 17th-century philosopher Baruch Spinoza, in his posthumous 1677 book Ethics.
+This theory of belief formation was originally proposed by the prominent 17th-century philosopher Baruch Spinoza, in his posthumous 1677 book Ethics.

 Spinoza and the title page of his book Ethics